davepinch/pinchy.cc/content/topics/places/cities/united-states/washington/bellevue/bellevue.md

   - Redmond, Washington
   - incomplete list
+clockwise on lake sammamish: Redmond, Washington clockwise around lake washington:
+  - Beaux Arts Village, Washington
+  - Newcastle, Washington
-clockwise on lake sammamish: Redmond, Washington eastbound on interstate 90: Issaquah, Washington
+  - Beaux Arts Village is a small pocket surrounded by Bellevue on Lake Washington.
+Newcastle is directly south of Bellevue on the lake. eastbound on interstate 90: Issaquah, Washington
 near: Seattle
 roadways: